Not sure what to do in Sabah, Malaysia?

 If you have ever dreamed of the water-beach hut resorts you see in the Maldives, but can’t quite afford it, then Palau Mabul is the place for you!

-The Sipadan Water Village is possibly the best place to stay in Sabah, offering a luxury on-water resort that offers private cottages at a fraction of the price of the Maldives, and the beauty is, you can organize your diving tours through the resort.
+The Sipadan Water Village is possibly the best place to stay in Sabah, offering a luxury on-water resort that offers private cottages at a fraction of the price of the Maldives, and the beauty is that you can organize your diving tours through the resort.

 You can get there either by boat from Semporna or you can fly from Kota Kinabalu.